-Kindergarten children, throughout the kindergarten year, become familiar with the Reception staff, children and environment through contact during playtimes, assembly, lunchtimes, wrap around care etc. They will also follow a 'Reception Ready' programme in the Summer Term to enable them to be increasingly familiar and confident in their new surroundings.
-During Move Up Day the children complete a creative activity which is displayed for when they arrive in class in September.
+Kindergarten children, throughout the Kindergarten year, become familiar with the Reception staff, children and environment through contact during playtimes, assembly, lunchtimes, wrap around care etc. They will also follow a 'Reception Ready' programme in the Summer Term to enable them to be increasingly familiar and confident in their new surroundings.
+During Move Up Day children spend time in their new Reception classroom with their new class group, teacher and learning assistant to prepare them to join the class in September.